liebeskind/collabonate/design_pattern_decisions.md

 # Design Patterns

 -   Use of a factory vs. calling Campaign contract directly.
-    This makes it possible to have an array of campaign addreses, which are used to populate the Campaigns dashboard.
+    This makes it possible to have an array of campaign addresses, which are used to populate the Campaigns dashboard.

 -   Fail early, fail loud.
 All functions check the conditions required for execution at the beginning of the function call.